LGN520/farreach-public/docs/netreach-v4-lsm.md

 - NOTE for mirroring
 	+ We need to create mirror_session in ptf for both ingress direction and egress direction explicitly
 	+ NOTE: EGRESS will replace INGRESS, so we need to use BOTH
+- NOTE for MAU limitation
+	+ # of MAUs in each physical stage is limited (aka same stage in ingress pipeline + egress pipeline)
+		* NOTE: calculating hash value is MAU-consuming
+		* For example, calculating 4 hash values in ingress stage 2 consumes most MAUs -> no MAU for some MAT in egress stage 2
+	+ Similarly, # of stateful ALUs is also limited by physical stage
+	+ Each physical stage has two PHV copies for ingress/egress -> same stage in ingress/egress does not have PHV confliction

 ## Overview